This article has links to products and services we love, which we may make commission from.

 The beauty of a self-drive holiday is that you can support the local businesses.

-Often these shops are attached to campsites and it makes more sense to get your groceries fresh from these shops rather than trying to find a supermarket in the middle of nowhere.
+Often, these shops are attached to campsites, and it makes more sense to get your groceries fresh from these shops rather than trying to find a supermarket in the middle of nowhere.

-There are small ‘corner shops’ (convenience stores) dotted around the villages, but these can be expensive and the range often is limited.
+There are small ‘corner shops’ (convenience stores) dotted around the villages, but these can be expensive, and the range is often limited.

 Shops will be closed, and you will not find anywhere to get essentials.

-Make sure you have what you need on Saturday, so you are not caught out.
+Make sure you have what you need on Saturday so you are not caught out.

-Remember that you are many miles away from the main cities and that logistically it costs the shopkeepers to stock their stores.
+Remember that you are many miles away from the main cities and that, logistically, it costs the shopkeepers to stock their stores.

 Expect things to be more expensive when you are in more rural areas.